Minecraft: Story Mode: Development and releases

-Season 2
+Season Two

 The first episode of Minecraft: Story Mode – Season Two was released on July 11, 2017, for Windows, macOS, PlayStation 4, Xbox 360, Xbox One, iOS and Android.
 It continued the story from the first season, with the player's choices affecting elements within Season Two.
 Patton Oswalt, Catherine Taber, Ashley Johnson, and Scott Porter were confirmed to continue voicework for the new season.
-The game supports the new Crowd Play feature that Telltale introduced in Batman: The Telltale Series, allowing up to 2,000 audience members to vote on decisions for the player using Twitch or other streaming services.
+Minecraft: Story Mode supports the new Crowd Play feature that Telltale introduced in Batman: The Telltale Series, allowing up to 2,000 audience members to vote on decisions for the player using Twitch or other streaming services.

 On August 3, 2017, Telltale announced that the second episode, "Giant Consequences", would be released on August 15.
 The rest of the episodes were released on September 19, November 7, and December 19, 2017.

 Closure of Telltale Games

 In November 2018, Telltale Games began the process of closing down the studio due to financial issues.
 Most of its games started to become delisted from digital storefronts, including Minecraft: Story Mode.
 According to GOG.com, they had to pull the title due to "expiring licensing rights".
 The Minecraft team stated that even for those that had purchased the titles before their delisting, the episodes would no longer be downloadable after June 2019.
-Because the Xbox Live Marketplace does not allow for removing games from sale while at the same time allowing existing owners to download the game, each episode of the game's Xbox 360 version was repriced to in the few weeks ahead of the delisting to deter users from purchasing them.
+Because the Xbox Live Marketplace does not allow for removing games from sale while at the same time allowing existing owners to download Minecraft: Story Mode, each episode of the Xbox 360 version was repriced to in the few weeks ahead of the delisting to deter users from purchasing them.

-Following the closure of Telltale, Antimo, one of the game's composers, has stated that there is currently legal confusion as to where the rights to the soundtrack lies, leading to the soundtrack only being available for streaming on SoundCloud and YouTube, where they were released before the closure of Telltale.
+Following the closure of Telltale, Antimo, one of Minecraft: Story Modes composers, stated that there was legal confusion as to where the rights to the soundtrack lie, leading to the soundtrack only being available for streaming on SoundCloud and YouTube, where it was released before the closure of Telltale.

 Soundtrack

 Minecraft: Story Mode features an original soundtrack composed by American duo Antimo & Welles, consisting of Skyler Barto (Antimo) and Andrew Arcadi (Welles).
 The soundtrack for the first season consists of 42 tracks, while the soundtrack for the second season has 51 tracks.
-On December 21, 2018, during the closure of Telltale, the duo released Story Mode Archives, an album consisting of 18 unused tracks from the game.
+On December 21, 2018, during the closure of Telltale, the duo released Story Mode Archives, an album consisting of 18 unused tracks.
 Several more tracks were re-released in late 2021.

 Reception

-Minecraft: Story Mode received "mixed or average reviews" from critics, with the Nintendo Switch version earning a weighted average of 67 based on 5 critics.
+Minecraft: Story Mode received "mixed" from critics, with the Nintendo Switch version earning a weighted average of 67 based on 5 critics.